-What’s the catch?
-Trade-off is a better word: You may not be able to deduct as much compared with the regular method.
-The IRS says the average home office deduction has been around $3,000.
+If you take the simpler math option, you may not be able to deduct as much as you can with the regular method.
+You can’t depreciate your home office, for example.
 So consider the value of your time against potential tax savings if you believe you’re eligible for more than the $1,500 cap.

 What If You’re on the Road a Lot?

 You don’t have to do all your work from home to take the home office deduction.
-If you’re an outside salesperson, you probably spend most of your work time elsewhere.
-But the home office has to be essential to your business, and you must spend substantial time there.
-If you do your billing and other office work from your home office, and there’s no other location available to perform these functions, your home office should qualify for the deduction.
+If you’re a freelance journalist, you probably spend a lot of time outside of your office interviewing people.
+As long as your home office is essential to your business, and you spend substantial time there, doing your writing or other work, you’re good.

 Unlike an office inside your home, a separate structure doesn’t have to be your main place of business to qualify for a deduction.
 That’s because the IRS believes your family is less likely to use a separate structure as a part-time play area or den, says Mark Luscombe, principal analyst for tax and consulting at CCH.